-The module is built around a pattern based on the separation of API facing the application developer, the so called Feature, and the code implementing it, the Backend.
-There can be multiple backends per feature and the Core module provides support for finding the corresponding backend in an easy-to-use way.
+Qt IVI is built around a pattern that separates the API exposed to the application developer, the so called feature, and the code that implements it, the backend.
+There can be multiple backends per feature; the Core module provides support for finding the corresponding backend in an easy-to-use way.

-- Early development, where the UI can rely on a feature with a very basic backend implementation.
+- Early development - where the UI can rely on a feature with a basic backend implementation.

-- Testing / Simulation, where the backends can be tested separately from the app and the app can be tested using a specialized testing backend.
+- Testing and Simulation - where the backends can be tested separately from the app and the app can be tested using a specialized testing backend.

-- Dynamically appearing services, when services are available sometimes, but not always, meaning that backends come and go over time.
+- Dynamic services - when services are only available intermittently, with backends that come and go over time.

-In addition to the tooling an core APIs, the module also provides an extendable set of reference APIs for automotive features.
-It can be used to develop automotive applications and to provide automotive features to Qt-based applications in a structured manner.
-This reference API already contains so called "simulation backends" which provide partially simulated behavior of a real middleware service.
+In addition to the tools and core APIs, the Qt IVI module also provides an extendable set of reference APIs for automotive features.
+This module can be used to develop automotive applications and to provide automotive features to Qt-based applications in a structured manner.
+This reference API already contains some simulation backends, which provide partially simulated behavior of a real middleware service.